stanekTM/TX_nRF24_Xch_LED/README.md

 * If the RX battery is low, the LED blink at 0.3s interval
 * If we lose RF data for 1 second, the LED blink at 0.1s interval
 ### Calibration:
-* Hold calibration button, switch transmitter TX on, still holding calibration button move all controls to extremes including auxilliary pots.
+* Hold calibration button, switch transmitter TX on, still holding calibration button move all controls to extremes.
-* Center all controls and aux pots.
+* Center all controls.
 * Release calibration button (saved to eeprom).
 ### Servo reversing:
 * To reverse the desired channel, hold the joystick in the end position and turn on the TX transmitter (saved to eeprom).